rilhia/omni-endo-ai-mcp/README.md

 <a id="step-1-installing-docker"></a>
 ## 🛠️ Step 1: Getting Ready (Installing Docker)
 To run this tool we use **Docker**.
-Think of Docker as a "shipping container" for software: it lets Omni-Endo AI run perfectly on your computer without you installing complicated code libraries by hand.
+Think of Docker as a "shipping container" for software: it lets Omni-Endo AI (MCP) run perfectly on your computer without you installing complicated code libraries by hand.

 This may require a restart, so make sure you are ready for that before starting.